trevorpeacock/userscripts/README.md

 Tools to tweak the tutor dashboard UX on groklearning.
 Useful when tutoring the NCSS Challenge.

+## grok-red-view.user.js

+Tools to enhance the tutor red view on Grok.
+Also useful for the ncss challenge.

 ## s-to-search.user.js

 Focuses the search input when pressing `s` on supported sites.
 Currently